openownership/data-standard/docs/schema/concepts.rst

 The highest level object in a BODS dataset is a Statement.
 Each Statement represents a claim made by a source at a particular point in time.
 The claim can be about one of three elements of a beneficial ownership network:

-- an entity (including companies, trusts and arrangements)
+- an entity (including companies, trusts and legal arrangements)
 - a person (natural persons who own, control or benefit from entities)
 - a relationship (consisting of interests between an entity and an interested party)